 In addition to the NMD, the Australian Defence Force (ADF) suicide monitoring analysis used the following data sources:

 The NDI is managed by the AIHW and contains person-level records of all deaths in Australia since 1980 obtained from the Registrars of Births, Deaths and Marriage in each state and territory.
 Its use is confined to data linkage studies approved by the AIHW Ethics Committee for health and medical research.
-NDI records are supplemented with cause of death information from the NMD (AIHW 2018).
-The NDI is used in linkage with the Personnel Management Key Solution (PMKeyS) and Defence Suicide Database (DSD) to create the linked PMKeyS–NDI data set used in analysis of deaths by suicide in the ADF population.
+NDI records are supplemented with cause of death information from the NMD.
+In this study, the NDI is linked with Defence payroll data to create the linked Defence payroll–NDI data set used in analysis of suicide in the ADF population.

 Estimates of fatal (years of life lost, YLL) and non-fatal burden (years lived with disability, YLD) were sourced from the Australian Burden of Disease Study (ABDS) 2015.
 The ABDS 2015 used burden of disease analysis to measure the impact of 216 diseases and injuries on the health of the Australian population.
 The study provides a detailed picture of the burden of disease and injury in the Australian population in 2003, 2011 and 2015.
 It also includes estimates of the contribution made by selected risk factors on the disease and injury burden in Australia, and by socioeconomic areas for some risk factors.